flxapps/DetoxDroid/README.md

 > This project is currently in an alpha state.
-I am happy for any people who are willing to test the app and contribute by suggestions, feedback and bug reports.
+I am happy for all people who are willing to test the app and contribute by suggestions, feedback and bug reports.

 # DetoxDroid
 Digital Detoxing as Your New Default